SciML/DiffEqDocs.jl/docs/src/solvers/jump_solve.md

 - `SimpleTauLeaping`: a tau-leaping algorithm for pure `RegularJump` `JumpProblem`s.
   Requires a choice of `dt`.
 - `RegularSSA`: a version of SSA for pure `RegularJump` `JumpProblem`s.

+## Regular Jump Diffusion Compatible Methods

+Regular jump diffusions are `JumpProblem`s where the internal problem is an `SDEProblem` and the jump process has designed a regular jump.

+### StochasticDiffEq.jl

+- `EM`: Explicit Euler-Maruyama.
+- `ImplicitEM`: Implicit Euler-Maruyama.
+See the SDE solvers page for more details.